 To make it easier for users, Volusion has recently launched a helpful video series that walks users through key areas of the setup for their new Volusion stores.

-Volusion offers four different pricing tiers the cheapest plan, Mini, will only cost you $15/month while their most expensive plan the premium plan will cost $135/month.
-All plans come with free setup and unlimited storage.
+Volusion offers four different pricing tiers.
+The cheapest plan, Mini, will only cost you $15/month while their most expensive plan, the Premium plan will cost $135/month.
+All plans come with free, responsive themes, powerful editing tools, drag and drop tools, 24/7 support, helpful resources and social media integrations.

 The cheapest plan allows you to add 100 products to your store while the most expensive allows an unlimited number of products.
 While the cheapest plan only comes with 24/7 online support all other plans also offer phone support.
 Unlike AmeriCommerce you can't manage multiple stores within the same dashboard, however, if you run multiple stores hosted on Volusion then you can apply for a 10% discount on each additional store.
 Furthermore, if you pay up front for a full year you will also receive a 10% discount.